Social Workers are available for oncology patients to help deal with a cancer diagnosis and potential treatments.

 For most people, a cancer diagnosis brings with it new feelings and experiences.
 Talking to a professional who has helped other people manage similar situations may help a person find ways to improve quality of life, manage fears, and find hope.
 A social worker talks to people about the different aspects of adjusting to the cancer, and helps find strategies to adapt to, and manage health-care concerns.
 This can happen through individual, couples, and family counseling; support groups; and referrals to community agencies that have additional support programs.

-To reach to a Social Worker
+To Reach a Social Worker

 - In Gainesville- (352) 265-0224 (Patient & Family Resources)